Heziode/ada_unbounded_stsring_storage_error_issue/README.md

 ---

 This problem is due to some limitation of the implementation of `Get_Line`, that is recursive.
-On UNIX OS (Linux, MacoOS) the max recursivity is defined with `ulimit -s`.
+On UNIX OS (Linux, MacOS) the max recursivity is defined with `ulimit -s`.